 27. Meteora#

-Distance: 4 hours Tip: Consider overnight for best experience
+Distance: 4 hours Tip: Consider overnight for the best experience

 28. Cape Sounion#